-- The Toei Subway has been making its stations barrier-free in accordance with the Barrier-Free Act (the Act on Promotion of Smooth Mobility for the Elderly, People with Disabilities, etc.) and the Tokyo Metropolitan Welfare Town Development Ordinance. - Proceeds will be used to install elevators in the Toei Subway stations in order to further improve convenience for the elderly, people with disabilities and other station users. - The social issue the Tokyo Metropolitan Govt. recognizes is building an environment where everyone can move about safely and comfortably, which will benefit station users, including people with disabilities and the elderly. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.
+- The Toei Subway has been making its stations barrier-free in accordance with the Barrier-Free Act (the Act on Promotion of Smooth Mobility for the Elderly, People with Disabilities, etc.) and the Tokyo Metropolitan Welfare Town Development Ordinance. - Proceeds will be used to install elevators in the Toei Subway stations in order to further improve convenience for the elderly, people with disabilities and other station users. - The social issue Tokyo Metropolitan Govt. recognizes is building an environment where everyone can move about safely and comfortably.
+A solution to the issue will benefit station users, including people with disabilities and the elderly. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 9 MUSTIC, MOVIDON AND NERSTRUCTURE 9.1 Develop quality, reliable, sustainable and resilient infrastructure, including regional and trans- border infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all 11 SUSTAINABLE OTHES AND COMMENTES 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities
+SDGs 9 MUSTRY, INDIVIDUAL PROPERTY AND REPARTMUSTURE 9.1 Develop quality, reliable, sustainable and resilient infrastructure, including regional and trans- border infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all 11 SATIANALI OTIES AND COMMENTES 11.7 By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, particularly for women and children, older persons and persons with disabilities